What Does it Take to Be a Tax Preparer?

 Where do Tax Preparers Work?

-Those thinking about becoming a Tax Preparer might also be interested in the following careers:
+Those interested in being a Tax Preparer may also be interested in:

 More about our data sources and methodologies.